LucasWolschick/tetrs/README.md

 Download the repository and run ```cargo build --release```.
 The output executable will be in `target/release/`.
 The game expects to find a `res` folder containing textures and shaders in its working directory.

 Building requires shaderc to be available and properly configured in your system; check [shaderc-rs's repository](https://github.com/google/shaderc-rs) for more details.
+Building this also requires GLFW 3 to be installed in your machine; check [glfw-rs's repository](https://github.com/PistonDevelopers/glfw-rs) for more details.

 ## Note on code quality